lupyuen/lupyuen.github.io/src/unicorn3.md

 _Why are we doing all this: NuttX on Unicorn?_

 We're about to create a __NuttX Emulator__ for [__Avaota-A1 Arm64 SBC__](https://lupyuen.github.io/articles/avaota) (Allwinner A527), based on Unicorn Emulator.
-So that we can Build and Test NuttX on the Avaota-A1 Emulator, without touching the Actual Hardware.
+So that we can Build and Test NuttX on the Avaota-A1 Emulator, without requiring the Actual Hardware.

 ![NuttX Boot Flow](https://lupyuen.org/images/unicorn3-bootflow.jpg)